Vienna Cost of Living 2026: Your Complete Budget Guide

 vienna rent prices breakdown

-Housing will usually be the biggest factor shaping your monthly budget in Vienna, so it helps to know typical rents, fees, and where to look before you start searching.
+Housing will usually be the biggest line item in your monthly budget in Vienna.
+It helps to know typical rents, fees, and where to search before you start.

-Consider social housing (Genossenschaft) or subsidised options: they can be 25–40% cheaper but often need residency, employment, long waits, and sometimes a buy‑in.
+Social housing (Genossenschaft) and subsidised options can be 25–40% cheaper, but they often require residency, employment proof, long waiting periods, and sometimes a buy-in payment.

 Utilities, Internet, and Monthly Household Expenses